Admission Guidelines for the BS/MS Occupational Therapy Program

 - Completion and documentation of 50 hours of volunteer work in an Occupational Therapy setting

-- OT-specific prerequisites and York College general education requirements that must be completed prior to enrollment in program:
+- Occupational Therapy prerequisite courses and York College general education requirements that must be completed prior to enrollment in program:

 - Mathematics 111 (or a college level statistics and probability course)